Tutorial 6 - Simulate Thermal Performance

 The external heat transfer coefficient

 The external heat transfer coefficient and the external temperature have a strong influence on the value of the temperature inside the model.
-The value of the external temperature has been given in the json input and passed to the model.

 disp(model.ThermalModel.externalTemperature);